BadiaValdes/docs/c#/beginning.md

 Console.WriteLine("Currency : {0:n4}", 23.12)
 ```

-The `n#` formater will add zeros after the point value of a number.
-The amount of zeros will be the `#` (in this case 4) - the amount of  numbers after the comma.
+The `n#` format will add zeros after the point value of a number.
+The number of zeros will be the `#` (in this case 4) - numbers after the comma.
 This case will be: `23.1200`

 ## Get Console input value